SumoLogic/terraform-provider-sumologic/website/docs/r/cse_insights_configuration.html.markdown

 layout: "sumologic"
 page_title: "SumoLogic: sumologic_cse_insights_configuration"
 description: |-
-    Provides the CSE Insights Configuration for the whole organization.
+    Provides the Sumologic CSE Insights Configuration for the whole organization.
 There can be only one configuration per organization.
 ---

 # sumologic_cse_insights_configuration
-Provides a CSE Insights Configuration.
+Provides the Sumologic CSE Insights Configuration for the whole organization.
+There can be only one configuration per organization.

 ## Example Usage
 ```hcl